 Do more men or women in Australia report alcohol-related violence to the police?

-Of those Australians who experienced alcohol-related violence in the past 12 months, an equal proportion of women (13%) and men (13%) reported the incident to the police.
+Of those Australians who experienced alcohol-related violence in the past 12 months, men were more likely than women (13% vs 11%) to have reported the incident to the police.

 Source: Australian Institute of Health and Welfare (AIHW).
 2019 National Drug Strategy Household Survey (NCETA secondary analysis, 2021).